John Baker White (British politician): Transnational Anti-communism

 In 1931, Oswald Mosley and six other disillusioned Labour MPs joined him to set up a new party in the Commons called "The New Party".
 Unable to establish a clear identity for themselves before a snap election was called, The New Party lost all their seats.
-Things were worse for the Labour Party proper, which had had expelled the Prime Minister Ramsay MacDonald and his followers in National Labour.
+Things were worse for the Labour Party proper, which had expelled the Prime Minister Ramsay MacDonald and his followers in National Labour.
 They lost 235 of their 287 seats.
 A year later, in October 1932, The New Party was relaunched as the British Union of Fascists.

 By 1933, Aubert, who would soon become a spokesman for Fascism in Switzerland, was disappointed with the way transnational anti-communism had developed in Britain, and Baker Whites' and the Economic League's development of the centre.
 It is not explained how Aubert came to be put in touch with Sir Waldron Smithers and a month later with Lord Phillimore, but he recruited them to revitalise the Entente's cause in Britain.
 Aubert wrote to Smithers explaining his concerns and the historian Michel Caillat summarises that letter held in the Geneva archives of the EIA as:

 The Economic League's activities as the EIA's British centre were of a modest character.
 Baker White confined himself to transmitting information and documents to those concerned with combating Bolshevism, whether they were in government, parliament, economic or patriotic organisations, or simply were individuals he thought worth mobilising.
 In April 1933 Aubert also secured the assistance of the Conservative MP Waldron Smithers, and a month later, with the collaboration of Lord Phillimore, set up a committee to 'promote Britain's participation in the struggle against Moscow at the international level.'

 Baker White is unlikely to have been put out by Aubert's apparent vote of no confidence.
 Smithers and Phillimore were well-known Conservative Die Hards but neither seems to have any connection to the League before being recruited by Aubert.
 Smithers had joined Parliament in 1924 in his father's former constituency of Chislehurst near Bromley on the outskirts of London.
 In Parliament, he immediately associated with the Die Hard faction and, although he was only ever a back bencher in the thirty years he was in the commons, he was a more than competent publicist for himself and the radical right wing causes he supported.
 The number of entries for him in the British Newspaper Archives is testament to this.

 Although there is no date for when Smithers joined the Central Council of the Economic League, its governing body, he was already on it by the time the 1946 Annual Report was published, and when a Limited Liability Company was formed in 1951, he was one of its sponsors.